How To Improve Your Child’s Exam Results

 A successful academic year is often judged by the marks in the report card of a child.
-We give you 10 tips that'll help improve your child's grades.
+We give you 10 useful tips on how to improve your child's exam results.

 By Leena Ghosh

-But, the good news is that there are ways that you can help your child get better grades by working out a few things at home.
+But, the good news is that there are ways that you can help your child improve her grades by working out a few things at home.
 From encouraging her and building her confidence, to making her practise tests and do select activities, you can help your child fare well in academics.

-Here are top 10 ways you can help your child do better in exams:
+Here are top 10 ways you can help your child perform better in exams:

 - Emphasise on taking notes: While studying, teach your child to take notes.
 Writing down what he reads, helps in memorising the text.
 It also helps him understand concepts better.

-- Expose to memory-building activities: From making flash cards, to creating word pictures and visualising, ask your child to try out whatever activities help him memorise better.
+- Expose to memory-building activities: From making flash cards, to creating word pictures and visualising, involve your child in activities that help increase memory power.
 Some children like listening to music while studying as it helps them recall better.
 So, let him decide what works for him and you can help him with it.

 - Stress on revision: It can’t be said enough.
 Revision is the key to preparing for any exam, whether it’s a class test, a competitive exam or the board exams.
 Make sure your child revises each subject before appearing for the exam and gives more time to topics that she usually struggles with.